josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 and their permissions.
 On the other hand, the postgres and redis plugins allow you to schedule encrypted backups to S3.

 Add a remote to your git repo and you are ready to deploy with just `git push`!

+Over the years, Dokku has introduced very few breaking changes, which makes maintaining it effortless.

 ## CI/CD